 GoSun Chill: the cooler that doesn’t need ice

 The Chill isn’t just a cooler: it can even keep your frozen things frozen.
 But it’s either-or.
-That’s why big spenders buy two Chills: one for cooling and one for freezing.
+That’s why big spenders used to buy two Chills: one for cooling and one for freezing.
+Those days are gone since GoSun introduced the Chillest.
+That amazing solar cooler has two compartments and you can set individual temperatures.
 You can control the temperature from -4 degrees Fahrenheit to 68 degrees Fahrenheit (-20 to 20 in Celsius).
-The Chill comes with a power bank.
-It helps you keep your cooler cold for longer and can be used to charge devices.
+Now back to the Chill: it comes with a power bank.
+This helps you keep your cooler cold for longer and can be used to charge devices.
 At 28 pounds and another 2 pounds for the power bank, it’s a good thing the Chill has wheels.
 Especially if you know, you can pack 40 liters of food in there.
 It comes with 3 USB ports and a cigarette lighter connection.

 Not Trashy did a review about the Chill after she’s had it for a year.
 See her pro’s and con’s about this cooler.

 Clean drinking water is one of the main concerns when you’re off-grid.
 GoSun developed a solar-powered water purifier that fits in your backpack: the Flow.
 Weighing less than three pounds, you can carry it with you with ease.
 It’s not just great for unforeseen circumstances like a power outage.
 It could also be a lifesaver during camping trips.
 If you want to upgrade, you can add a foldable sink.